nforgeio/neonKUBE/Images/neon-hivemq/README.md

 # Hive Deployment

 RabbitMQ is deployed automatically as one or more containers during hive setup.
-By default, it'll be deployed to hive managers but you can target specific swarm or pet nodes by setting the `io.neonhive.rabbitmq` label to `true` for the target nodes.
+By default, it'll be deployed to hive managers but you can target specific swarm or pet nodes by setting the `io.neonhive.hivemq` and/or `io.neonhive.hivemq-manager` label to `true` for the target nodes.

-Each RabbitMQ container will be named `neon-rabbitmq` and will also have a local named volume `neon-rabbitmq` for persistent storage.
-A local hive DNS entry for each container will defined like `NODENAME.neon-rabbitmq.HIVENAME.nhive.io`, where *NODENAME* is the name of the hosting node and *HIVENAME* is the have name.
+Each RabbitMQ container will be named `neon-hivemq` and will also have a local named volume `neon-hivemq` for persistent storage.
+A local hive DNS entry for each container will defined like `NODENAME.neon-hivemq.HIVENAME.nhive.io`, where *NODENAME* is the name of the hosting node and *HIVENAME* is the have name.
 The management components are always enabled.

 The hive deployed containers also use these settings: